-In the following figure (Figure 4), the results of the VOS analysis are presented.
-Please note that, due to the limited space in the figure, only the most influential papers have been shown.
+In Figure 4, the results of the VOS analysis are presented.
+Please note that, because of the limited space in the figure, only the most influential papers have been shown.
 For the complete classification please refer to the Appendix.
-Please note that, in order to optimise the visualisation, "et al." is used when the paper has two or more authors.
+Please note that to optimise the visualisation. "et al." is used when the paper has two or more authors.